DanielKneipp/aws-route53-global-dns/README.md

 > *Just remember that this will create a Hosted Zone automatically for the domain bought.
 You will need to change it to make use of the new one that will be created by this project*

 In order to run this project you essentially only need terraform.
-However, I highly suggest to install it via [`asdf`](https://asdf-vm.com/guide/getting-started.html), as it allows you to automate the installation of several other tools and keep multiple version if them installed at the same time.
+However, I highly suggest installing it via [`asdf`](https://asdf-vm.com/guide/getting-started.html), as it allows you to automate the installation of several other tools and keep multiple versions of them installed at the same time.

 Once `asdf` is installed, terraform can be installed in its correct version via